-Guide discussion to what type of Blue Buckets project you will organize this year to support Hope in Crops, together with other congregations in your area.
+Guide discussion to what type of project you will organize this year to support Hope in Crops, together with other congregations in Florida.
 Begin to plan the project.
-Explain that many local communities are working together to raise \$175 to help communities in Kenya.
+Explain that last year, youth in Florida organized projects that included a pancake breakfast, a dinner, a concert, and presentations to the adults in the congregation.
+Together, everyone raised more than \$4,500 to support human-rights training for teachers in Afghanistan!

 If your students will talk about the human right to water at coffee hour, cut out paper for the origami-cup activity.
-Students can teach people how to fold the origami cups and then talk about the human right to water, Hope in Crops, and their Blue Buckets project.
-Look up instructions for creating origami paper cups online.
+Students can teach people how to fold the origami cups and then talk about the human right to water, Hope in Crops, and their fundraising project.
+[Note: If you would like UUSC flyers about the human right to water to hand out at coffee hour, you can order online at www.uusc.org/order\publications or e-mail Kate Wallace at kwallace@uusc.org with your request.
+Be sure to allow two weeks for shipping.]
+Instructions on making the cups are included in a separate file.